chopsuey5000/SmartCitizen.doc/docs/start.md

 Faq
 ====
 ### How to store data in your own database?

+The Smart Citizen Kit is publishing by default the data as a PUT Http request, the sensor data is encoded as JSON.

+Here you can see how a kit's request will look like.

+``
+curl -X PUT -H 'Host: data.smartcitizen.me' -H 'User-Agent: SmartCitizen' -H 'X-SmartCitizenMacADDR: 00:00:00:00:00:00' -H 'X-SmartCitizenVersion: 1.1-0.8.5-A' -H 'X-SmartCitizenData: [{"temp":"29090.6", "hum":"6815.74", "light":"30000", "bat":"786", "panel":"0", "co":"112500", "no2":"200000", "noise":"2", "nets":"10", "timestamp":"2013-10-28 1:34:26"}]' data.smartcitizen.me/add
+``

+Data for the temperature, humidity and noise is sent it in raw and then calibrated in our platform.

+Here are the different paths you can take in order to built your own backend.

+- Create a fork of the the <a href="https://github.com/fablabbcn/Smart-Citizen-Kit/tree/master" target="_blank">Smart Citizen Kit firmware</a> in order to send the data as your custom backend expect it.

+- Create your own custom backend.
+We can share all the different modules of our backend in order for you to receive data as on the curl example above, calibrate it and store it.
+Contact us at support@smartcitizen.me.

+- Keep using our backend but request our public API <a href="http://api.smartcitizen.me/" target="_blank">api.smartcitizen.me</a> and then fill your local Mysql with it.

 ### How to use the SD Card?

+You have to use <a href="https://github.com/fablabbcn/Smart-Citizen-Kit/tree/master/sck_beta_v0_8_6_SDCARD" target="_blank">sck_beta_v0_8_6_SDCARD firmware</a> that is a version optimized for SD cards.

 ### Which LiPo batteries to use?

+The battery that we are providing is 3.7v and 2000mAh

 ### Which solar panels to use?

+The solar panel it should fulfil the specification of a voltage bigger than 8v and less than 15v, 12v is the recommended voltage, and a minimum of 500mA.

 ### How to setup the SCK on Ubuntu?
 ### Actual accuracy of all the sensors?
 ### What is the spec (battery type) for the button-cell for the RTC?

+The RTC battery is a CR1220

 ### Why is 50dB the microphone lowest value?
 ### How do I calibrate the sensors?
 ### Browsers compatibility

+The SmartCitizen platform is built using the latest Web technologies (such as HTML5, SVG and CSS3).
+These languages serve as a foundation for today’s websites and web applications.
+To enjoy Smart Citizen, we recommend you to use:

+Google Chrome 25+
+Firefox Mozilla 20+

 Troubleshooting
 ====
 ### Add an SSID with two words

+If your SSID has more than one word yo have to fill any space with the dollar ($) character.

 ### Serial port already in use
 ### No port available
 ### Unable to connect to the Board